zamazan4ik/awesome-pgo/article/article.md

 I tried to find strict profile format definition, forward/backward compatibility guarantees, migration guides, built-in versioning support but with no success.
 If you are a compiler engineer and you can fix it somehow - please do it!
 It would be helpful for the whole community!

 Another idea is converting PGO profile information directly to the sources.
-In theory, we can try to extract all this information about likely/unlikely branches from a profile and insert required [[[likely]]/[[unlikely]]](https://en.cppreference.com/w/cpp/language/attributes/likely) attributes (or corresponding compiler intrinsics like [__builtin_expect](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-_005f_005fbuiltin_005fexpect))
+In theory, we can try to extract all this information about likely/unlikely branches from a profile and insert required [[[likely]]/[[unlikely]]](https://en.cppreference.com/w/cpp/language/attributes/likely) attributes (or corresponding compiler intrinsics like [__builtin_expect](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-_005f_005fbuiltin_005fexpect) in GCC).
+It will resolve PGO profiles compatibility issues.
+However, there are a lot of open questions in this case:

+* Is it possible to codify all information from PGO profiles via compilers attributes/intrinsics?
+* Putting all these information directly to the sources can reduce "signal-to-noise" ratio in the sources.
+It's important since sources are still mainly edited by humans.
+Maybe some IDE clever folding functionality will be required in this case.
+* How to track multiple PGO profiles for different workloads in the same codebase?
+Different code branches? :)

+And many other [known unknowns](https://www.theuncertaintyproject.org/tools/rumsfeld-matrix) that should be carefully clarified.

 ### Regenerating vs caching PGO profiles